vashshawn/Pingvin-master/doc/getting-started.md

 ### Sending transactions

-Dogecoin implements the [Unspent Transaction Output (UTXO)](https://en.wikipedia.org/wiki/Unspent_transaction_output) model to track which amounts of coin belong to an address.
+Pingvincoin implements the [Unspent Transaction Output (UTXO)](https://en.wikipedia.org/wiki/Unspent_transaction_output) model to track which amounts of coin belong to an address.
 Owning DOGE means that you know the private key(s) to addresses that are associated with unspent outputs.
 To spend them, you have to compose a new transaction that spends the value from currently unspent outputs to new outputs.

 ##### sendtoaddress